synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `swapDeadline`: Specificies the deadline that the nodes are allowed to try to redeem/swap the LP token

-# Function `mintAndSwap(address to, contract IERC20Mintable token, uint256 amount, uint256 fee, contract IMetaSwapDeposit pool, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)` (#SynapseBridge-mintAndSwap-address-contract-IERC20Mintable-uint256-uint256-contract-IMetaSwapDeposit-uint8-uint8-uint256-uint256-)
+# Function `mintAndSwap(address to, contract IERC20Mintable token, uint256 amount, uint256 fee, contract IMetaSwapDeposit pool, uint8 tokenIndexFrom, uint8 tokenIndexTo, uint256 minDy, uint256 deadline)` {#SynapseBridge-mintAndSwap-address-contract-IERC20Mintable-uint256-uint256-contract-IMetaSwapDeposit-uint8-uint8-uint256-uint256-}
-Nodes call this function to mint a SynERC20 (or any asset that the bridge is given minter access to), and then attempt to swap the SynERC20 into the desired destination asset.
-This is called by the nodes after a TokenDepositAndSwap event is emitted.

 This means the BridgeDeposit.sol contract must have minter access to the token attempting to be minted

 ## Parameters: